 State Insurance Regulatory Authority (SIRA)

-SIRA is a statutory body created by the State Insurance and Care Governance Act 2015 No 19.
+SIRA is a statutory body created by State Insurance and Care Governance Act 2015 No 19.
 It is the independent regulator for all NSW insurance schemes - compulsory third party (CTP) insurance, workers compensation insurance and home building compensation.
-It replaces the MAA and WorkCover Authority and has the same functions as the MAA as set out in the Motor Accidents Compensation Act 1999 and the Motor Accidents Act 1988.
+It replaces the MAA and WorkCover Authority and has the same functions as the MAA as set out in Motor Accidents Compensation Act 1999 and Motor Accidents Act 1988.

 SIRA now regulates the NSW CTP insurance scheme.
 It is also responsible for supervising the six insurers in the scheme to make sure they provide CTP insurance fairly, effectively, and within the legislation and guidelines.

 - Make sure insurance and compensation schemes are viable

 - Cut the risk and cost to the community of injuries from motor accidents